sanjeevyadav1111/data-analyst/README.md

 # data-analyst
-these are the codes of data analyst
+These are the basic  codes related to data analyst